ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

       yourself and find the best set of parameters for diamond.

         ??? success "Tips"
-            Try starting with E_cut of ~60.0 Ry and converge the k-points.
+            Try starting with `ecutwfc` of ~60.0 Ry and converge the k-points.
-            Or start with k-points of 30x30x30 and converge the energy cutoff.
+            Or start with k-points of 30$\times$30$\times$30 and converge the energy cutoff.

 ## The Electronic Band Structure

 ### What is the Electronic Band Structure?

-While the electronic density obtained from DFT is meaningful, the Kohn-Sham states are not strictly the electronic states of the system. **Nonetheless, they are in practice often a good first approximation of the electronic states of a system, so can be useful in understanding the properties of a system.**
+We know that, while the electronic density obtained from DFT is meaningful, the Kohn-Sham states are not strictly the electronic states of the system.
+**Nonetheless, they are in practice often a good first approximation of the electronic states of a system, so can be useful in understanding the properties of a system.**

 We have seen how to converge our calculations with respect to the sampled k-point grid density (task 2), and have seen in task 1 that the calculated